amerXXX/Arabic-Alphabets-Sign-Language-Recognition/README.md

  This project focuses on recognizing Arabic Alphabets Sign Language using a Convolutional Neural Network (CNN) implemented in PyTorch.

-This project focuses on recognizing Arabic Alphabets Sign Language using a Convolutional Neural Network (CNN) implemented in PyTorch.

 ## Dataset

 The project uses the **ArASL (Arabic Alphabets Sign Language Dataset)**.